 Born at Narrandera, Alexander Charles ('Alick') Laurence (1900-76), lived with his parents on their farm at Gillenbah and attended the local school there.
 Records in the Australian National Archives show he enlisted in the First AIF at Narrandera on 11 July 1918.
 His enlistment papers show he was then single, working as a labourer and had previously served four years in the cadets and one month in the Australian Militia.
 His NOK was William Joseph Laurence of 'Glen Idol', Narrandera.
 It is not clear from his record whether and what unit he served with although he was discharged on 1 December 1919.
 After the war he worked with his father as a contractor before joining the NSW railways.

 The 1930 electoral roll shows Alexander Charles Laurence, a railway employee, living on Darling Street in Dubbo in central NSW.
 The same roll has an Ellen Jane ('Nellie') Bult registered as living at the Railway Refreshment Rooms in Dubbo (a Levinia Bult was also working there as a waitress).
-Three years later Alexander and Nellie were married at St John's Anglican Church at Rockdale in Sydney.
+Three years later, on 22 November 1933, Alexander and Nellie were married at St John's Anglican Church at Rockdale in Sydney.
 Their wedding certificate shows that Alex was a 33 year-old bachelor and railway fireman who was then living at Capertee (near Lithgow) in NSW.
 Nellie was a 30-year-old spinster who was born at Coonamble in NSW and, at the time of the weddingg, was engaged in domestic duties in Dubbo.
 Nellie's parents were Alfred Bult and Blanche E. George.
-According to The 'descendants of lamont' family tree on Ancestry, these were married at Warren in NSW in 1892 and had eleven children in addition to Ellen: Ethel M. (1893), Edith M. (1895), William A. (1898), Edward E. (1899), Charles V. (1901), Herbert H. (1903), Annie L. (1904), Arthur I. (1904), Ernest J. (1905), Lavena B. (1908) and Sydney T. Bult (1910).
+According to The 'descendants of lamont' family tree on Ancestry, these were married at Warren in NSW in 1892 and had eleven children in addition to Ellen: Ethel M. (1893), Edith M. (1895), William A. (1898), Edward E. (1899), Charles V. (1901), Herbert H. (1903), Annie L. (1904), Arthur I. (1904), Ernest J. (1905), Lavenia B. (1908) and Sydney T. Bult (1910).
 It adds that Nellie's paternal grandparents were Eli Burchall Bult (1826-86) and Mary Ann Fuller (c1845-1920) who were married at Dubbo in around 1868.
 Eli came from Tiverton in Devon in England.
 After being convicted of theft and breaking out of gaol, he was transported, on the sailing ship SUSAN, to Van Dieman's Land in 1842.
 After being granted a conditional pardon in 1852 Eli left Tasmania for the Victorian gold fields.

 In 1934 The Dubbo Liberal and Maquarie Advocate informed the followers of its 'Over the Teacups' column that: